stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 > "And now for something completely different."

-Below are the reason I choose to produce this video, which is a far cry from my regular [gadgets](https://www.youtube.com/playlist?list=PLRVBh2hjFTomPAjirqjNzqTKep-O-QZUW) and [retro-computing](https://www.youtube.com/playlist?list=PLRVBh2hjFTolfr0_s80Z_Z5bawxWkfRRW) content:
+Below are the reasons I choose to produce this video, which is a far cry from my regular [gadgets](https://www.youtube.com/playlist?list=PLRVBh2hjFTomPAjirqjNzqTKep-O-QZUW) and [retro-computing](https://www.youtube.com/playlist?list=PLRVBh2hjFTolfr0_s80Z_Z5bawxWkfRRW) content:

-2. A colleague at work mentioned COBI building blocks and then showed me his [U-BOOT U-48 Submarine model](https://amzn.to/366H6k6).
+1. A colleague at work mentioned COBI building blocks and then showed me his [U-BOOT U-48 Submarine model](https://amzn.to/366H6k6).
 (Image)
-3. He purchased because he often lamented that LEGO won't create military models; although they will create Star Wars and have in the past sold the WWI Sopwith Camel and Red Baron plane models.
+2. He purchased because he and I often lamented that LEGO won't create military models (he's a modeler extraordinaire); although they will create Star Wars and have in the past offered the WWI Sopwith Camel and Red Baron plane models.
 (Image)
-3. I'm a LEGO fan from way back, an AFOL, and admittedly a LEGO snob.
+3. I'm a LEGO fan from way back, an adult fan of LEGO (AFOL), and admittedly a LEGO snob.
 [LEGO clone brands](https://en.wikipedia.org/wiki/Lego_clone) such as MEGA-Blocks, Kre-O, and Best-Lock were always seen as inferior brands fraught with legal troubles, inconsistent color, loose fits, shoddy building instructions, and poor click compatibility.
-5. I love LEGO so much that in the early 2000s, My wife and I hosted, a then popular, podcast call Bricks in my Pocket.
+4. I love LEGO so much that in the early 2000s, My wife and I hosted, a then popular, podcast call Bricks in my Pocket.
 (Image)
-6. During that time, I was selected to serve as a cycle 2 LEGO Ambassador.
+5. During that time, I was selected to serve as a cycle 2 LEGO Ambassador.
 (Image)
-7. Despite all this, the COBI submarine model spoke to me.
+6. Despite all this, the COBI submarine model spoke to me.
 Could a clone brand ever appeal to me?
-8. I held the submarine model in my hands.
-It was heavy, the blocks had a tight fit, the price was right, and my colleague told me they had a [M60 Patton Main Battle Tank](https://amzn.to/3o1UkEB) available.
+7. I held the submarine model in my hands.
+It was heavy, the blocks ha a tight fit, the price was right, and my colleague told me they had a [M60 Patton Main Battle Tank](https://amzn.to/3o1UkEB) available.
 He was knowingly appealing to my inner armor officer.
-9. That's right, I'm a retired Army officer who began his Army career as an Armor officer in the late 1980s.
-The first armored vehicle I began training on was an M60A3.
+8. That's right, I'm a retired Army officer who began his Army career as an Armor officer in the late 1980s.
+The first armored vehicle I began training n was an M60A3.
-10. Even beyond retirement, I'm a huge fan of military and especially armor history (image of books).
+9. Even beyond retirement, I'm a huge fan of military and especially armor history (image of books).
-11. Put all this together, and I immediately let go of my LEGO snobbery, pulled up Amazon and made the purchase.
+10. Put all this together, and I immediately let go of my LEGO snobbery, pulled up Amazon and made the purchase.
 And, I wasn't content with only the M60; I added the [M113 Personnel Carrier](https://amzn.to/396QENL) to my shopping cart.
 (Image)
-12. Both models are a part of the COBI [historical Vietnam model collection](https://amzn.to/3pedh8z).
+11. Both models are a part of the [historical Vietnam model collection](https://amzn.to/3pedh8z).
-13. Will these models meet my building block expectations?
+12. Will these models meet my building block expectations?
 Let's find out.
 (Intro Video)

 ### Who is COBI?